pail23/energy-assistant-backend/docs/config_file.md

 - `energy_scale`: (optional) This value can be used to convert the energy meter value into kWh.
 Example: In case the value is provided in Wh in Home Assistant, set this value to 0.001
 - `manufacturer`: Manufacturer of the device.
 - `model`: Model of the device
+- `output`: In case you want Energy Assistant to control the device (pv mode or optimized mode), you need to set this value to the id of the homeassistant switch entity controlling the power of the device.
+- `nominal_power`: Expected nominal power consumption (in Watts) of the device in case the device is running.
+- `nominal_duration`: Expected nominal time (in seconds) the device is running per day

 - `state`: In case Energy Assistant has not yet a pre-configured [model](device_models.md) of your device, you can configure the state detection with this entry.
   - `state_on`:
     - `threshold`: The device is detected as `on` when the power goes above this value (in Volt)